 All applications are considered in accordance with the University's policy on equality and diversity.
-The Graduate School upholds the principles of equality and diversity, respect and dignity.
+The University of Bristol upholds the principles of equality and diversity, respect and dignity.
 Candidates are not discriminated against on the grounds of race, ethnicity, nationality, gender, sexuality, religion or belief, disability, health or age.

 Once a complete application has been submitted, which includes all required information, it is considered by the Programme Director and/or Admissions officer.
 All postgraduate admissions are subject to approval by the Faculty Graduate Education Director.
 Applications are considered against selection criteria, which include:

 We aim to process complete applications and to publish decisions within 21 days of all supporting documents required.
 If an offer is made, the applicant has 40 days to indicate that they wish to accept or decline the offer, after which time the offer will expire.